Herb Narvo: Rugby league career

 Born in Sydney of German descent, but raised in Newcastle, Herb Narvo signed with Newtown in 1937 and soon shone as one of the form forwards of the competition.
-Following an injury to Joe Pearce, Narvo was a late call up to 1937 Kangaroo tour where he starred, playing in four Tests, eighteen minor matches and scoring ten tour tries.
+Following an injury to Joe Pearce, Narvo was a late call up to go on the 1937–38 Kangaroo tour where he starred, playing in four Tests, eighteen minor matches and scoring ten tour tries.
 He is listed on the Australian Players Register as Kangaroo No. 218.

-He played for Norths Newcastle in 1938 and made state representative appearances for New South Wales from 1938–41 but his national Test career was limited due to the war.
+He played for Norths Newcastle in 1938 and made state representative appearances for New South Wales from 1938 to 1941 but his national Test career was limited due to the war.
 Whilst in the RAAF Narvo helped the Newtown club win the 1943 New South Wales Rugby Football League premiership but along with Len Smith missed the final the following year due to his war service.

 In 1946 he joined the St. George Dragons and as captain-coach, steered the club to a Grand final appearance in which they were defeated by the Balmain Tigers.

 He captain-coached Maher Cup side Cootamundra in 1947, winning the Group 9 Premiership.
 He moved to Camden's team in 1948 before finishing his career in 1949 with Newtown.

 His son, Frank Narvo played for Newtown (1954–1960) and St. George Dragons (1952–1953).